sydasif/python-book/docs/source/03_collection/03_set.md

 # Output: '192.168.100.1' (or '192.168.100.2')
 ```

-These methods allow us to modify sets in Python easily and efficiently.
-They make sets a useful data structure for many programming tasks.
+These methods make it easy and efficient to modify sets in Python, making them a useful data structure for many programming tasks.

 ## How to Perform Set Operations in Python

-Sets in Python are not only useful for storing unique elements, but also for performing various operations on them.
+Sets in Python are not only useful for storing unique elements but also for performing various operations on them.
 You can use set operations to combine, compare, and modify sets based on different criteria.

 ### Basic Set Operations: Union, Intersection, and Difference

 Sets are a data type in Python that store collections of unique elements.
-They are useful for performing various operations on them, such as union, intersection, and difference.
+They are useful for performing operations like union, intersection, and difference.

 #### Union Operation: `|`

-The union operation combines all the members of two sets and removes any duplicates.
+The union operation combines all the elements of two sets and removes any duplicates.
 To perform a union operation in Python, you can use the `|` operator.

 ```python
 sf_addr = {"192.168.100.1", "192.168.100.2", "10.1.1.1"}